 - multiple cysts on the ovaries

-Some causes of brown discharge, including menopause, are not a problem.
-However, discharge can be a symptom of a yeast infection or sexually transmitted infection (STIs) such as gonorrhea or chlamydia, that requires treatment.
+Some causes of brown discharge, including menopause, aren’t a problem.
+However, discharge can be a symptom of a yeast infection or a sexually transmitted infection (STI) such as gonorrhea or chlamydia, that requires treatment.
 Brown discharge can also be a sign of inflammatory conditions such as cervicitis or vaginitis.
 In rare cases, brown discharge can indicate cervical cancer.
 Talk to your doctor if you think you might have any of these issues.
 If you haven’t already done so, you may consider getting routine cervical cancer screenings or the human papillomavirus virus (HPV) vaccine.

 Some light bleeding or brown discharge is normal during early pregnancy, but any time you have bleeding during pregnancy, you should call your doctor or midwife.